Interdepartmental

 IDP 109 Aerial Imagery and Cinematography (2 Credits)

-This two-credit course designed to immerse students in drone avionics, photogrammetry, image processing, surveying/mapping and aerial photography and videography.
+This course is designed to immerse students in drone avionics, photogrammetry, image processing, surveying/mapping and aerial photography, and videography.
 The course encourages teamwork, curiosity, critical thinking, perseverance and creativity, as well as collaboration and etiquette regarding fieldwork and community-based research.
 Students learn practical techniques for acquiring and analyzing aerial data and have an opportunity to improve Smith’s approach to teaching and research with drones.
 S/U only.
 Enrollment limited to 12.

 Fall, Spring, Variable